The concrete cracking article originally appeared on Bluey Technologies (archived).

 Volume differentials are likely to develop in the concrete when different temperatures occur across a concrete section.
 The concrete then cracks when the tensile stresses imposed by a change in volume differential exceed that of its tensile strength.
 Thermal stresses usually cause cracking in mass concrete structures, the main cause of the temperature differentials being the influence of the heat of hydration on volume change.
 The heat of hydration is the amount of heat released during the cement’s hydration, causing a temperature differential to occur between the concrete structure’s center and exterior as a result of either greater exterior cooling or greater heat hydration in the center (see Figure 4).
 Either situation puts increased pressure on the exterior as the heat tries to escape from the core.

-Learn more about the importance of temperature monitoring during extreme weather conditions Here!
+Get the details about the importance of temperature monitoring during extreme weather conditions!

 Corrosion of Steel Reinforcement